-Voted to accept Pheasant Hill Lane, together with all easements, as laid out and shown on a plan on file with the Town Clerk's Office.
-Such acceptance will not be final until such time as the bonding requirements of Article 35, FY2010 Annual Town Meeting, become effective for Pheasant Hill Lane; otherwise the current developer of the road will provide such bond, or incorporate in the deed for the lot(s) to be developed, such requirements prior to passing title to the lot(s); Such acceptance will not be final until the Title for the road has been cleared of all outstanding Orders of Conditions as may have been issued by the Sterling Conservation Commission, the DEP or the DCR and the As-Built Plan, Roadway Layout Plan and the Deed, to the aforesaid have been recorded in the Worcester South District Registry of Deeds at the expense of the Applicant/Developer and duly delivered along with clear title to the Board of Selectmen.
-Motion made and seconded as written with an inclusion to read "Such acceptance will not be final until such time as the bonding requirements of Article 35, FY2010 Annual Town Meeting, become effective for Pheasant Hill Lane; otherwise the current developer of the road will provide such bond, or incorporate in the deed for the lot(s) to be developed, such requirements prior to passing title to the lot(s)
+To see if the Town will vote to accept Pheasant Hill Lane, together with all easements, as laid out and shown on a plan on file with the Town Clerk's Office.
+Such acceptance will not be final until the Title for the road has been cleared of all outstanding Orders of Conditions as may have been issued by the Sterling Conservation Commission, the DEP or the DCR and the As-Built Plan, Roadway Layout Plan and the Deed, to the aforesaid have been recorded in the Worcester South District Registry of Deeds at the expense of the Applicant/Developer and duly delivered along with clear title to the Board of Selectmen, or take any action in relation thereto.